There’s very few people around who could honestly say they used to live at the bottom of a lake.

 As anyone can imagine, not all people were happy about the construction, especially those whose homes were going to be flooded when the dam was completed.
 About 400 people had to leave their homes.
 If a land owner had buildings on his land, the government would pay for their land, but if there were no structures on the property, then the land owner would lose everything that was covered by water.

 Reble Comstock, 90, of Viola, was once a resident of one of the towns that is now partially covered by Norfork Lake.
 Comstock used to live in Elizabeth near Big Creek.
 She said, though her father’s farm wasn’t affected much by the rising lake water, many of her neighbor’s farms were.
 “The worst thing was that we lost our neighbors,” Comstock said.
 “They couldn’t go out and do anything, so they had to move.”

-“The dam was the biggest change in my life,” Comstock said.
+“The dam was the biggest change in my life.”

 Comstock remembers what the towns were like before the dam was built.
-She said there was a church in Hand that is now covered by water around Keller’s Cove near to Hand Cove.
+She said there was a church in Hand that is now covered by water around Hand Cove Resort in what is now Hand Cove.
 The Hand Cove area that straddles the Fulton-Baxter County line is named after the town that was covered by the water when the dam went in.

 “In Herron (and Henderson), there was a schoolhouse that was also a church,” Comstock said.
 “It’s now under water.”

 Not only did the living have to be relocated, but the dead had to be moved as well.
 Cemeteries in the towns of Custer and Herron had to be moved to higher ground.
 The cemetery is now known as the Custer-Herron Cemetery on Highway 62-412 just beyond the Fulton-Baxter County line.